-That depends on your system.
-The good news is you won’t need any new HDMI cables.
 As for your A/V receiver?
 Think of it along the same lines as a 4K UHD TV.
 Older receivers with HDMI 1.4 will be able to support the higher resolution, but not HDR or WCG.
 If your receiver supports HDMI 2.0, there’s a chance it could be updated to support HDMI 2.0a later on when it’s needed.
-However, depending on how HDCP (High Definition Copy Protection) 2.2 gets implemented by movie studios, you may need to consider a brand new A/V receiver if you want one to remain the hub of your home theater for the long term.
+However, HDCP (High Definition Copy Protection) 2.2 requires updated hardware — it can’t be fixed with a simple firmware update — so if your A/V receiver lacks this, you’ll need to upgrade.

 There’s an audio processing component to think about here as well.
 New surround formats like Dolby Atmos and DTS:X will be available on Ultra HD Blu-ray discs, but to enjoy them, you’ll need a newer receiver with up-to-date processing built in.

-Time for another caveat that videophiles would be quick to point out: Many of these titles aren’t true 4K Blu-rays.
+There is one caveat here that videophiles would be quick to point out: Many of these titles aren’t true 4K Blu-rays.
 How can that be?
 Because they weren’t filmed in 4K in the first place.
 In order for a film to have a 4K native resolution, you have to use a 4K camera.
 Many of these titles were recorded at so-called 2K resolution, which is great, but then it has to be up-scaled to 4K, which means that not every pixel you see was captured by the camera when the flick was shot — some of it is digital guesswork.

 Still, what you do get, even with a 2K transfer, is a better quality image than a standard Blu-ray player is capable of.
 High Dynamic Range and Wide Color Gamut mean these new discs will look closer to what the director intended you to see, and believe us: You will see a big difference.

 Yes.
-Just as UltraViolet has done for standard Blu-ray, Ultra HD Blu-ray discs will support digital copies, allowing users to access content “across the range of in-home mobile devices,” according to the Blu-ray Disc Association (BDA).
-Information disclosed in an interview with BDA executive, Victor Matsuda, reveals how this will work: “There are two digital bridge features, copy and export,” Matsuda.
-“Copy permits a bit for bit copy to be stored on an authorized attached media drive.
+Just as UltraViolet did for standard Blu-ray, Ultra HD Blu-ray discs support digital copies, allowing users to access content “across the range of in-home mobile devices,” according to the Blu-ray Disc Association (BDA).
+Information disclosed in an interview with BDA executive, Victor Matsuda, reveals how this works: “There are two digital bridge features, copy and export,” said Matsuda.
+“Copy permits a bit-for-bit copy to be stored on an authorized attached media drive.
 Export allows files to be transferred to an authorized mobile device.”

 What’s in a name?
 Clearing confusion